Understanding the process of muscle ageing in females

 “More importantly, it will provide the necessary data to design female-specific interventions – whether they are exercise, nutritional or hormonal – to improve the quality of life of our ageing female population.”

-The research team are inviting females aged between 18-80 to join the study and contribute to this important research.
+The research team are inviting biological females aged between 30-80 and biological males aged between 18-80 to join our study and contribute to this important research.
 Find out more below.

-Researchers aim to recruit 96 females aged 18-80 years and test their hormone levels, body composition, bone density, muscle strength and muscle function.
+Researchers aim to recruit 96 females and males aged 18-80 years to test their hormone levels, body composition, bone density, muscle strength and muscle function.

-The team will also collect a tiny piece of muscle from the thigh for lab analysis to understand which genes are important in the female muscle ageing process.
-This will allow a map of female muscle ageing across each decade of age, something that has never been done before.
+The team will also collect a tiny piece of muscle from the thigh for lab analysis to understand which genes are important in the muscle ageing process.
+This will allow a map of female and male muscle ageing across each decade of age, something that has never been done before.

 This study has received ethical clearance from the Deakin University Human Research Committee (DUHREC 2021-307).

-Each participant will receive a $100 voucher at the completion of the study.
+Female participants will receive a $100 voucher and male participants will receive a $50 voucher, upon completion of the study.
 They will also receive a report detailing their body composition, bone density and muscle size.

-Any biological female (defined as someone who was born with two X chromosomes) aged between 18-80years may be eligible to participate, unless they have a neurological disorder, cancer, or are in remission from cancer.
+Any biological female (defined as someone who was born with two X chromosomes) aged between 30-80 years and any biological male (defined as someone who was born with XY chromosomes) aged between 18-80 years, may be eligible to participate.

 Interested?
-Click here for more information or to sign up.
+Click the links for more information or to sign up: Female survey or male survey.

 Project manager: Briana Gatto (briana.gatto@deakin.edu.au)